Policy on Re-Homing Companion Animals

 RSPCA Re-homing Policy and Practices

-The Branch supports the RSPCA policy, and will abide by the guidelines.
+The Branch supports the RSPCA national policy, and will abide by the guidelines.

 Branch Guidelines

-(i) Wherever possible animals will be accepted straight away.
-If accommodation is not available, animals will be kept in order on a waiting list.
+(i) Wherever possible animals, will be accepted into our care immediately.
+If accommodation unavailable, animals will be kept on a waiting list in the order in which their current owners contact us.

-(ii) In certain cases, priorities will be allowed to “jump” the queue.
+(ii) Certain priority cases may be moved to the head of the list.
 These cases include, but are not limited to:

-• animals whose owner are being evicted or moving immediately; and
+- animals whose owners are being evicted or moving immediately; and

 (iii) The Branch would not normally re-home an animal where:

-• the animal (dog, puppy or kitten only) would regularly be left unattended for more than four hours;
+- the animal (dog or puppy) would regularly be left unattended for more than four hours per day;

-• the adopter lives in a flat other than a ground floor flat (cats), unless the cat is to stay permanently in the flat and not be let outdoors, e.g. FIV positive animals.
+- the adopter lives in a flat other than a ground floor flat (cats), unless the cat stays permanently in the flat and is not let outdoors, e.g. FIV-positive animals.

 Additional Points to Note

-• Adopters who have communal gardens should be assessed on a case by case basis; taking into account the wishes of the landlord, other residents, the presence of other animals and access to/the security of the garden.
+- Adopters who have communal gardens will be assessed on a case by case basis; taking into account the wishes of the landlord, other residents, the presence of other animals and access to/the security of the garden.

-• If in a rented/housing association/HM forces or council property, adopters need to obtain the landlord, superior or establishment’s permission within 3 working days of the reservation being taken.
-The request for a home visit will not be sent to the Home Visit Co-ordinator until permission has been received.
-If receipt of required documents has not taken place, the Centre reserves the right to cancel the reservation.
+- If in a rented/housing association/HM forces or council property, adopters need to obtain the landlord’s, superior officer’s or establishment’s permission within 3 working days of the reservation being taken.
+A virtual or face-to-face home visit will not arranged until permission has been received.
+If the required documents have not been received, the Centre reserves the right to cancel the reservation.

-• Applications by service personnel should also be assessed on a case by case basis.
-Written proof is required by the service person’s superiors as to whether they will move out of the UK in the foreseeable future.
+- Applications by service personnel will be assessed on a case-by-case basis.
+Written proof is required from the service person’s superiors as to whether they are likely to move out of the UK in the foreseeable future.

-• We generally ask for a minimum five foot fence for dogs.
-However, each case should, again, be assessed on a case by case basis.
+- We generally ask for a minimum five foot high fence for dogs.
+However, each case will be assessed on a case-by-case basis.
 For example, an elderly dog or toy dog could need less.
-We should give all adopters the opportunity to improve their fencing.
+We give all adopters the opportunity to improve their fencing.

-• We will ask all applicants to complete a copy of our own Branch Animal Application Forms at the Centre for each individual species.
-If you have completed a “Perfect Match” form taken off the National RSPCA website, we will need to ask you to kindly complete our form as well.
+- We will ask all applicants to complete a copy of our own Branch Animal Application Forms for each individual species.
+If you have completed a “Perfect Match” form from the National RSPCA website, we will need you to complete our application form instead.

-• Vaccination details of current owned animal (cats, dogs and rabbits only) to be seen by the centre staff and photo copied for records within 3 working days of reservation being taken.
-The request for a home visit will not be sent to the Home Visit Co-ordinator until the documents have been received.
-If receipt of required documents has not taken place, the Centre reserves the right to cancel the reservation.
+- Vaccination details of currently owned animals (cats, dogs and rabbits only) to be seen by the centre staff and photocopied for our records within 3 working days of reservation being taken.
+A virtual or face-to-face home visit will not be arranged until this information has been received.
+If receipt of required documents has not taken place by the deadline, the Centre reserves the right to cancel the reservation.

-• Dogs, Rabbits, Ferrets and Guinea pigs are required to meet all of the same species that live in the home or reside within the same accommodation before adoption takes place.
-Existing animals may be required to visit more than once dependent on staff assessment of progress and outcomes.
+- Dogs, Rabbits, Ferrets and Guinea pigs are required to meet all of the same species that live in the home or reside within the same accommodation before the adoption takes place.
+Existing animals may be required to visit more than once, depending on staff assessment of progress and outcomes.

 Fostering